oratora/symfony-api/symfony/api/basic/README.md

-# How to create a Symfony 5 API with JWT authentication
+# How to create a Symfony 5 API with JWT authentication & a generated React frontend

 ##### Stack
 - [Symfony skeleton](https://symfony.com/doc/current/setup.html#creating-symfony-applications)